 4. Use the Thank You page for more conversions

-LinkedIn Lead Gen Forms are designed to make users stay on their platform.
-However, it also offers an opportunity for double conversions.
-As users give you their email in the sign-up form, they will see your thank you message and a link to your website.
+LinkedIn Lead Gen Forms are designed to keep users on the platform.
+However, they also offer an opportunity for double conversions.
+Once users submit their email in the sign-up form, they will see your thank you message and a link to your website.

 5. Build the Lead Gen Ad on LinkedIn like a landing page